 An article processing charge is a fee imposed by a publisher to make an article open access, in either an open access journal or a hybrid journal.

-In espace, an embargo is a period of time during which access to the work is restricted.
-The embargo lift date shows when the work will become available.
+In espace, an embargo is a period of time during which access to the full text is restricted.
+The embargo lift date shows when the full text will become available.

 Metadata is information about the resource, such as author, title, source and abstract.